SOLT Calibration Standards Creation

 Neglected Terms

-A matched load generates little reflection, thus it’s often simply modeled as a \(Z_0\) termination, its reflection phase shift is assumed to be negligible and is given a zero offset delay.
+A matched load generates little reflection, thus it’s often simply modeled as a \(Z_0\) termination.
+Since its reflection coefficient is approximately 0, its phase angle is meaningless, its electrical delay is thus also neglected.

 Preparation